EOEPCA/deployment-guide/docs/building-blocks/resource-health.md

 # Resource Health Deployment Guide

-The **Resource Health** Building Block (BB) provides a flexible framework for monitoring the health and status of resources within the EOEPCA platform.
+The **Resource Health** Building Block (BB) runs scheduled health checks against resources within the EOEPCA platform, storing results in OpenSearch.
 This includes core platform services as well as derived or user-provided resources such as datasets, workflows, or user applications.

 ---